wp-plugins/synved-shortcodes/readme.txt

 6. How the [SlickPanel skin](http://synved.com/product/wordpress-shortcodes-slickpanel-skin/ "Transform the look of many elements in the Shortcodes plugin!") will transform the look of the shortcodes
 7. This is the Shortcodes Editor that pops up in the edit post interface
 8. Another example of the Shortcodes Editor
-9. Another example of the Shortcodes Editor with the full list of shortcodes
+9. Another example of the Shortcodes Editor with the full list of shortcodes (using the old interface)
+10. Another example of the Shortcodes Editor showing a partial list of some of the shortcodes (using the new interface)

 == Changelog ==

+= 1.5 =
+* Added Presets!
+Allowing for quick starting points and functionality demos
+* Fixed a few small bugs and issues
+* Added more parameters to a few shortcodes

 = 1.4.8 =
 * Fixed problem with layouts extend option not working properly